a-schaefers/funtutorials/libvirt/readme.md

 # This document was used while writing this Libvirt wiki page, and is left here for historical purposes, but is now obsolete.
-My final version of writing the article by myself is the companion file, finalVer.wikimedia, which is now donated to the Funtoo Linux project, and shall be community maintained at https://funtoo.org/Libvirt Thank you.
+My final version of writing the article by myself is the companion file, finalVer.wikimedia, which is now donated to the Funtoo Linux project, and shall be community maintained at https://funtoo.org/Libvirt however or wherever the project may choose to use it.
+Thank you.

 ##### This guide aims to help Funtoo users configure and administrate "KVM" (a hypervisor) and "Qemu" (an emulator) by using the "Libvirt" toolkit along with the GUI front-end "Virt-Manager" and finally the "Spice" protocols in order to run graphical virtual machines.